Robert4S/roblang/README.md

 rustup

 ## Installation
+1. Clone the repo
+2. run cargo build --release
+3. create the static library files for the libraries in ctests. vec.c must be libvec.a
+4. add the target/release directory to path
-Provided you have rustup installed: run "cargo install roblang" in your terminal. create an environment variable ROBSTD that links to the ctests directory of the repository. create and environment variable CVEC that links to the c-vector subdirectory of the repository.
+5. link an environment variable ROBSTD to the ctests directory
+6. link an environment variable CVEC to the ctests/c-vector directory
+7. all good

 [Documentation](docs.md)